joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 >Psalm 73:21-22 (CSB) When I became embittered
 >and my innermost being was wounded,
->I was stupid and didn’t understand;
+>I was stupid and didn't understand;
 >I was an unthinking animal toward you.

-The ESV reads as "I was brutish and ignorant; I was like a beast toward you."
-This is not unlike when God turned Nebuchadnezzar into a beast that "was driven away from people, ate grass like cattle, and drenched with dew from the sky, until his hair grew like eagles’ feathers and his nails like birds’ claws."
+The ESV reads, "I was brutish and ignorant; I was like a beast toward you."
+This is not unlike when God turned Nebuchadnezzar into a beast that "was driven away from people, ate grass like cattle, and drenched with dew from the sky until his hair grew like eagles' feathers and his nails like birds' claws."
 (Daniel 4:33)

-What we see on the outside of King Nebuchadnezzar is a glimpse, a facet of the heart of the man on the inside.
+What we see on the outside of King Nebuchadnezzar is a glimpse, a facet of the heart of the man within.

 All because of sin.